pubnub/ruby/README.md

 ##### Asynchronous (non-blocking) calling

-If you wish to make asyncronous calls (implemented via EM), you have a few different patterns you can follow:
+If you wish to make asyncronous calls (implemented via EventMachine), you have a few different patterns you can follow:

 ```ruby
 # Lets use a callback for the first example...